Cubs vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- The Cubs have played as the favorite in three of their past 10 games and won two of those contests.
+- The Cubs have played as the favorite in three of their past 10 games and won one of those contests.

-- In their last 10 games with a total, the Cubs and their opponents have failed to hit the over five times.

 Cubs Betting Records & Stats

-- The Cubs have won 32 of the 55 games they were the moneyline favorite this season (58.2%).
+- The Cubs are 32-24 in games they were listed as the moneyline favorite (winning 57.1% of those games).

-- The Cubs have gone 6-5 when they have played as a moneyline favorite with odds of -165 or shorter (54.5%).
+- When they have played as a moneyline favorite with odds of -165 or shorter, the Cubs have gone 6-6 (50%).

-- Based on this matchup's moneyline, the Cubs have an implied win probability of 62.3%.
+- The Cubs have an implied moneyline win probability of 62.3% in this matchup.

-- The Cubs have combined with their opponents to hit the over on the total 63 times this season for a 63-51-4 record against the over/under.
+- The Cubs have played in 119 games with a set over/under, and have combined with their opponents to go over the total 63 times (63-52-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!